microsoft/angle/README.md

 also provided as a surface creation property.
 This coordinate system will be used to create stereo view and projection matrices that are provided to the shader pipeline by ANGLE.

-Support for one holographic camera is included.
+## Holographic rendering

 The ANGLE app can draw in stereo using the optimized instanced rendering technique that is supported by Microsoft HoloLens.
 The additional optimization to set the render target array index without using a geometry shader is detected and enabled when running on applicable hardware.
+Two drawing modes are supported: simple, and advanced.

+Simple drawing: ANGLE provides a view matrix to the app that represents the holographic camera, but from a mono viewpoint.
+This viewpoint is midway between both eye positions of the holographic camera.
+In this case, the app is expected to use that view matrix to determine camera position, and it is expected to use a projection matrix that is the identity matrix - or no projection matrix at all.
+Internally, ANGLE will will double the number of instances provided to the shader so that there are enough instances for stereo rendering.
+When drawing in this mode, the actual instance ID is halved before it is provided to the app's shader code so that no modifications to the GLSL are necessary.
+Also, ANGLE will modify the shader to undo the mid-view matrix, and then apply the left or right view/projection matrices to alternate instances.

+Advanced drawing: In this mode, the app can uses its own instanced draw calls to provide stereo rendering.
+The shader will not be modified.
+The app should render with the Windows Holographic view/ projection matrix, and the app is responsible for setting up stereo instanced drawing.

+Full support for the first holographic camera is included.

+## Image stabilization

+This version of ANGLE can also apply automatic image stabilization based on the depth buffer.
+This feature determines a best-fit plane for the scene geometry by processing geometry data from the depth buffer, and then provides the focus point and plane to Windows Holographic.

+To take advantage of this feature, make sure to apply the following rules when drawing content:
+  * All information in the depth buffer should be for hologram geometry that is visible to the user.
+  * Don't draw pixels to the depth buffer to provide occlusion.
+Do occlusion last instead; overwrite color pixels and turn off depth writes.
+  * Avoid rendering techniques that overwrite the depth buffer with other data.

+If the above rules cannot be applied, the feature for automatic depth-based image stabilization should not be enabled.

+## Spatial reference frames

+The frame of reference provided by the app can be stationary, or it can be attached to a device.

+Also, the reference frame can be changed on-the-fly via EGL.
+Example code:

+    // Get the default SpatialLocator.
+    SpatialLocator^ locator = SpatialLocator::GetDefault();

+    // Create an attached frame of reference. auto attachedFrameOfReference = locator->CreateAttachedFrameOfReferenceAtCurrentHeading();

+    // Provide the attached frame of reference to ANGLE.
+It will be used to create holographic
+    // view matrices from then on.
+    eglExtSurfaceAttribPointerANGLE(
+        mEglDisplay, mEglSurface,
+        EGLEXT_HOLOGRAPHIC_SPATIAL_FRAME_OF_REFERENCE_ANGLE,
+        reinterpret_cast<IInspectable*>(attachedFrameOfReference));

+## ANGLE app templates for Windows Holographic

-To see the changes you will need to make to your app, take a look at the updated app template.
-Instructions for installing it are provided later in this document.
+To see the changes you will need to make to your app, take a look at the app template.
+Two are provided - one for the simple drawing mode, and one for the advanced drawing mode.
+Instructions for installing the templates are provided later in this document.

 ## Remarks